Microsoft takes on Grammarly with AI-based grammar suggestions in Word

 It will bring with it spellchecking (duh), but will also make sure your sentence structure is on point and that the flow is correct.
 It will also help with conciseness, making sure your sentences aren’t overly wordy.

-In addition to the features above, Ideas will utilize machine learning to analyze your writing and give estimated reading times, while also extracts key points so you can get a more holistic view of your body of work.
+In addition to the features above, Ideas will utilize machine learning to analyze your writing and give estimated reading times, while also extracting key points so you can get a more holistic view of your body of work.

 A test version of Ideas for Word will arrive in June.
 This announcement comes alongside other things Microsoft is working on, including updates to Edge and virtual agents powered by machine learning.